webhintio/hint/docs/contributor-guide/contributing/pull-requests.md

 <!-- markdownlint-enable MD033 -->

-Now you're ready to send the pull request.
+Now you’re ready to send the pull request.
 Go to your `sonarwhal` fork and then follow the [GitHub documentation][github pr docs] on how to send a pull request.

 ## Following Up

-Once your pull request is sent, it's time for the team to review it.
+Once your pull request is sent, it’s time for the team to review it.
 As such, please make sure to:

 1. Monitor the [status of the Travis CI build for your pull